SketchedDoughnut/lynxy/README.md

     pip install lynxy

-If you want to use the test releases, do this intead:
+If you want to use the test releases, do this instead:

     - pip install --index-url https://test.pypi.org/simple/ --extra-index-url https://pypi.org/simple/ lynxy
 ***